aws-samples/aws-serverless-webapp-workshop/workshop/content/ServerlessBackend/IAM.en.md

 **:white_check_mark: Step-by-step directions*

 1. While in the IAM Console on the roles page type `WildRydesLambda` into the filter box on the Roles page and choose the role you just created.
-1. On the Permissions tab, choose the **Add inline policy** link in the lower right corner to create a new inline policy.
+1. On the Permissions tab, choose the **Add inline policy** link in the upper right corner to create a new inline policy.
     ![Inline policies screenshot](/images/inline-policies.png)
 1. Select **Choose a service**.
 1. Begin typing `DynamoDB` into the search box labeled **Find a service** and select **DynamoDB** when it appears.